MacDonald of Ardnamurchan

 The MacDonalds of Ardnamurchan, also known as MacIain of Ardnamurchan, or Clan MacIan, were a Scottish family and a branch of the larger Clan Donald.
+They ruled the area of Ardnamurchan from the 1300s until the 1600s.

 History

 Tartan for the MacDonalds of Ardnamurchan.

 Origins of the Clan

-The founder of the Macdonalds of Ardnamurchan was Iain Sprangach MacDonald (d.1340), the third son of Angus Mor MacDonald (d.1292), 4th chief of Clan Donald.
+The founder of the MacDonalds of Ardnamurchan was Iain Sprangach MacDonald (d.1340), the third son of Angus Mor MacDonald (d.1292), 4th chief of Clan Donald.
 Iain is the Scottish Gaelic for the Christian name John.
 The surname MacIain therefore means son of John.

 Iain Sprangach MacDonald was also known as John the Bold.
-His brother, Angus Og Macdonald, Lord of the Isles, was a great ally of King Robert the Bruce.
+His brother, Angus Og MacDonald, Lord of the Isles, was a great ally of King Robert the Bruce.
 Ian's early affiliations, like those of his family, were serving Edward I (until Robert Bruce became King of Scots).
 His grant of Ardnamurchan likely came from his brother, Angus Og, as it was one of the lands granted to Angus Og by Robert I. The MacDonalds of Ardnamurchan became known as the MacIains.
+The history of the Clan is for the most part merged with the Clan Donald in general until the fall of the Lordship of the Isles in 1493.